vbekasov/cpp/README.md

 * bin_tree.h  : header file with with Binary Tree class and support functions in namebi - namespace binary tree

 * main.cpp : C++ file with main function generating and printing binary tree

 * comp.sh : Shell script compiling C++ sources

 * gen_rand.py : Python3 script generating set of random unique integers

 * check_dup.sh : Shell script running binary with random integers

 ## Problem Description

-How to solve.
+Binary Tree is a kind of graph, and definition you can find on [Wiki](#https://en.wikipedia.org/wiki/Binary_tree#Definitions).
+I wanted to show how I had solved this problem using
+C++20.
+You will find algorithm analysis and visualization using Python and SQLite3 as well.

+My algorithm uses unsorted set of integers as input, sort them and covert it to the tree.
+But during convertation program makes some duplicates.
+You can find more information about that step [here](#set-to-tree).

+## Set to Tree

+Input and covertation.